 It also gives the telescope an edge which enables the telescope to take less time to become thermally equalized in accordance with the temperature of the venue where you choose to view the sky.

 Then comes the secondary mirror that lets the telescope get rid of the diffraction spikes.
 With its collimation, there is another advantage.
-Its collimation is solid and so it rarely requires regular collimation during the viewing period.
+Its collimation is solid, so it rarely requires regular collimation during the viewing period.

 The Maksutov-Cassegrain telescope has a corrector plate named the Maksutove corrector plate.
 This plate bears a spherical lens which is highly curved.
 It makes an improvement in the number of both spherical and chromatic aberrations.